The 15 Best Dog Training Tips for Beginners

 Dogs learn commands most quickly when you immediately associate correct performance with something positive, such as a treat.
 This will condition your dog to do the command.

 It's best to choose a quiet place to train, and the time of day doesn't matter.
 Just be careful not to overexert your dog.
 Train in short intervals, but more often.

 You can walk your dog several times a day.
 Three times a day is a good average.
 Depending on how attentive your dog is, you can train more or less often.
 Try not to exercise for more than 15 minutes at a time.

 Dog training is an important part of raising your pet.

-With the right exercises, you will not only teach them obedience and various tricks, but you will also have fun and strengthen your relationship.
+With the right exercises, you will not only teach him obedience and various tricks.
+It's also fun for you and strengthens your relationship.

-Rewards and praise improve learning progress, which also motivates your dog.
-Be sure to follow the correct sequence and avoid distractions during practice.
+Rewards and praise promote learning and further motivate your dog.
+Pay attention to proper sequencing and avoid distractions during training.

 If you implement these tips correctly and do the appropriate exercises with your dog, nothing will stand in the way of perfect dog training.

 But always remember: Fun should always come first!